sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 The review criteria that are assessed are listed as follows with the associated gradings:

-* **Functionality** - Does the package provide functionality that is useful and relevant to the solar physics community?
+* **Functionality**  Does the package provide functionality that is useful and relevant to the solar physics community?

 * **Integration**  - Does that package integrate well within the SunPy ecosystem? for example does it make use of all appropiate features in the core library, including the applicable data structures and dependencies?

 * **Documentation**  - Does the package have satisfactory documentation that is up to the standard of the core sunpy library including a user guide and examples?

 * **Testing** - Does the package use a testing suite to verify the code functionality within its codebase?
 Does it provide integration tests?

 * **Duplication** - Does the package duplicate functionaloty within sunpy core or any of the other affilaited packages or other relevant packages?

 * **Community**  - Is the package openly developed with active input and engagement from users within the community?
 Does the package have a code of conduct and does this reflect the same values as the SunPy project?

 * **Development Status** - Is the package well maintained?
 Are contribution responded to by developers?
 Is the package still under developement with large API changes?

-The criteria is reviewed based on a 'traffic light' system ranked 'green', 'orange', ro'red' based on the criteria listed aboce.
-To be accepted the package must be *green* in Functionality, and one other category.
-It must also not list any red scores.
+These criteria are reviewed on a 'traffic light' system and ranked 'green', 'orange', or 'red' based on the submitted package.
+For full details of how each of criteria are ranked please check out the `Review Criteria <https://sunpy.org/project/affiliated#affiliated-package-review>`_.

+For a submitted package to be accepted to affiliate package status, the package must be 'green' in **Functionality**, and one other category.
+It must also not list any 'red' scores.

-If the package in its current state does not pass the critera - after review a package is listed as provisional, as long as it is assessed to not have a red score in the “Functionality”, “Duplication” or “Community” criteria and is working towards meeting the rest of the review criteria.
+If the package in its current state does not pass the critera, it can be listed as *Provisional* once it does not list 'red' in **Functionality**, **Duplication** or **Community** criteria.
+The idea is that the package can be listed as Provisional as it is working towards addressing the criteria for which it did not pass the review in.

+We would really like to encourgae packages interested in becoming an affiliated SunPy package to please submit and issue and open up a review dialogue.
-Don't worry - we will have an Affiliated Package Liason that will help you through each step of this process :)
+We will have an Affiliated Package Liason that will help you through each step of this process :) Even if you are unsure about whether you are certain you want to submit a package, please feel free to open an issue and informally discuss your package.

 Reach out!
 ----------